Excess Earnings Method

 Once we have capitalized the excess earnings, the value of the firm equals:

-Excess earnings valuation example
+Excess earnings method example

 To get a better understanding of the different steps involved, let’s consider an example.
 The following table applies the above formulas to calculate the value of a firm with considerable intangible assets.